Using Options for Custom Yield Generation

 Why Options for Yield?

-- Create predictable cash flow even in flat or declining markets.
+- Create predictable cash flow in flat or even down markets

 Real-World Example: The Dividend Boost Alternative